When we were cruising in Mexico and Central America, every so often the big topic on the morning radio nets would be “where can I buy canning lids?”

 But if you really are going to do much of your own canning, you’re going to need a fair number of lids.
 And while each pack of 12 seems small, they do take up space if you’re carry enough for a year — space both in your luggage and aboard the boat until you use them.
 And then there’s the environmental aspect of throwing something away when you can use a re-usable alternative.

 At the Annapolis Sailboat Show, I found reusable lids!
-It wasn’t from a vendor’s booth, though — it was at the Seven Seas Cruising Association booth, where the cruising station coordinator had brought them along to show cruisers.
-I was so excited by the find that I forgot to write down her name, but I really thank her!
+It wasn’t from a vendor’s booth, though — it was at the Seven Seas Cruising Association booth, where Joan Conover, the cruising station coordinator, had brought them along to show cruisers.

 The Tattler Re-Usable Canning Lids (link is to Amazon, they’re available in both regular and wide-mouth) come in 12-packs with a hard plastic (BPA-free) lid and a rubber ring.
 You still need your jars and the metal screw-down rings.
 And they work whether you’re using a pressure canner or a plain boiling water bath.
 You can see that the rubber rings are much thicker than the little bit of rubber rim on the Ball lids, so you don’t have to worry about them tearing.

 IMPORTANT: When opening the jar for the first time, don’t take a knife and stab it into the rubber — you have to use a bit of care not to tear them up.
 The “no-added-parts” way to do it is to place the flat side of a table knife on the top of the jar threads and push down on one end to “pop” the lid off, rather than trying to pry it off by sticking the knife under the lid.
-Tattler also makes a very inexpensive ($2 as I write this) jar opener that you can get on its web site — it looks VERY similar to the give away bottle openers that I have!
+You can also use a bottle opener such as those freebies that come on key rings.

 Detailed instructions on how to use the lids are contained in every box.
 If you’re curious before buying them, you can read the directions on the Tattler website.
 The Tattler website also sells the lids in larger quantities (3 dozen, 24 dozen, 500 or more) as well as replacement rubber rings (one dozen at a time) should you ever need any.

 If you’re planning to do your own canning as you cruise, I’d seriously consider using the Tattler lids.
-Actually, you might want to use them anywhere you are — I know that’s what I’ll be using next summer!
+Actually, you might want to use them anywhere you are!